MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-adoption-welcome-screens.md

 appliesto:
 - Surface Hub 2S
 ---
-# Customize Surface Hub Welcome screen
+# Surface Hub 2S adoption welcome screens

 Surface Hub adoption welcome screens are designed to help Surface Hub users get started quickly.
 This page provides a sample welcome screen and links to downloadable files that you can use to customize your own welcome screen.